Latest blog post: An unforseen hiatus. (2023-01-02)

 TRIVIA

-The Alliance space stretches for an impressive 16 thousand light years along the longest axis, and contains approximately twelve billion star systems.
-Despite that, 99.99% of those star systems weren't explored even by an automatic mapping drone yet, and the borders of the Alliance space are defined mostly by the reach of spaceships from the nearest colony or space station.
+The Alliance space stretches for an impressive 16 thousand light years along the longest axis and contains approximately 12 billion star systems.
+Despite that, 99.99% of those star systems haven't been explored even by an automatic mapping drone yet, and the borders of the Alliance space are defined mostly by the reach of spaceships from the nearest colony or space station, and in general are purely informative.